Short-Term Feelings of Sadness After Having a Baby (Postpartum Baby Blues): What to Know

 How is this diagnosed?

-This condition is diagnosed based on a physical exam and your symptoms.
-Your provider may use a screening tool, or a list of questions, that can help diagnose baby blues.
+The baby blues are diagnosed based on a physical exam and your symptoms.
+Your provider may use a screening tool, or a list of questions, to help diagnose baby blues.

 How is this treated?